PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 lib.some_function()
 ```

-NOTE: We chose not to use the normal Starlark `load` primitive because it doesn't do namespacing.
+NOTE: We chose not to use the normal Starlark `load` primitive due to its lack of namespacing.
 By default, the symbols imported by `load` are imported to the global namespace of the script that's importing them.
 We preferred module imports to be namespaced, in the same way that Python does by default.

 Starlark Standard Libraries